-In this work we qualitatively and quantitatively studied 79,951 \textit{conversations}, as opposed to task-oriented dialogue, between users and ChatGPT ``in the wild''.
-We found that, out of the relevant conversations a portion of these (8\%) could be classified as lonely.
-From our study of these dialogues we found:
+In this work we qualitatively and quantitatively studied 79,951 \textit{conversations}, as opposed to task-oriented dialogues, between users and ChatGPT `in the wild'.\footnote{Pseudonymised data and full code is at \url{https://github.com/adewynter/EleanorRigby}} From our study we found that:

-\begin{enumerate} \item Some of these dialogues were users looking for someone to talk to, and were more engaged on average (6 versus 2 turns).
-This suggests that ChatGPT was indeed effective at mitigating certain aspects of loneliness. \item However, several instances had users seeking ChatGPT's help with more complex issues requiring professional intervention, such as suicidal ideation or dealing with trauma.
-In there the service's responses fell short.
-For example, it sometimes suggested outdoor exercise; and often failed to provide a suitable emergency contact. \item Lonely dialogues had higher rates of toxic (violent, harmful or sexual) content when compared to the general corpus: 55\% versus 20\%.
-This content was frequently directed at women (at a ratio of 22:1) and minors (33\% versus 20\%).
-Conversely, men were targeted half as often (7\% versus 14\%). \item Lonely dialogues that qualified as toxic were often confrontational.
-Although ChatGPT frequently avoided escalation, these exchanges were also much longer than any other conversation.
-This suggests that the model is only effective at mitigating loneliness when the users are receptive, and otherwise its response strategies are inadequate and require other approaches, such as reframing the conflict. \end{enumerate}
+\begin{enumerate} \item Some users were looking for someone to talk to, and were more engaged on average (12 versus 5 turns); suggesting, but not proving, that ChatGPT is effective at mitigating some aspects of loneliness. \item At least five instances observed had users seeking ChatGPT's help with more serious issues requiring professional intervention, such as suicidal ideation; or others seeking help on overcoming severe trauma.
+The service's responses fell short (e.g. suggesting exercising outdoors), and in all but one instance failed to provide relevant emergency contacts. \item Lonely dialogues had higher (55\%) rates of violent, harmful or sexual content versus general dialogues (20\%).
+This content was disproportionately directed at women (a ratio of 22:1) and minors (33\% versus 20\%).
+Men were targeted half as often (7\% versus 14\%). \item Lonely dialogues qualifying as toxic were often (40\%) confrontational.
+Although ChatGPT avoided escalation, these exchanges were much longer than any other conversation--3 turns longer on average, and up to 67.
+This suggests, but does not prove, that ChatGPT is only effective at mitigating loneliness when the user is receptive.
+Otherwise its responses are inadequate and require other approaches, such as reframing the conflict. \end{enumerate}

-Our work demonstrates that the safe use and deployment of LLMs in a publicly-accessible, global setting is challenging, especially with regard to loneliness.
-The ability of LLMs to be personalised and accessible means that they could be beneficial for people seeking companionship.
-However, they also risk severely exacerbating social isolation, causing inadvertent harm, or amplifying or enabling toxic behaviour.